Reading Time: 4 minutes

 According to Professor Ng Tai Kai, international schools usually have more flexibility to nurture gifted children, with some offering opportunities such as grade advancement, specialised programmes, a wide range of extra-curricular activities and access to international resources.
 Mary Ellen Ryan, enrichment specialist at the Hong Kong International Upper Primary School, describes their enrichment programme as a three-tiered approach comprising grade-level work, in-class enrichment and a pull-out programme where students participate in more challenging environments, such as working with older children.
 While this is more focused on mathematics, writing and reading, students gifted in other fields, such as music, athletics or art, can participate in the many extra-curricular activities and clubs available.

 Another example of a mainstream school in Hong Kong with a strong gifted programme is The Harbour School (THS).
-Christine Greenberg, vice principal of THS explains that with their low student teacher ratio of six to one and specialised learning enhancement coordinators, teachers can offer their gifted students a highly customised educational experience and cater to their individual needs.
-THS also recently piloted a mentorship programme which pairs up interested and gifted children with an experienced mentor in their field of interest, from marine biology to architecture.
+Christine Greenberg, vice principal of THS explained that with their low student teacher ratio of six to one and specialised learning enhancement coordinators, teachers can offer their gifted students a highly customised educational experience and cater to their individual needs.
+THS previously piloted a mentorship programme which paired up interested and gifted children with an experienced mentor in their field of interest, from marine biology to architecture.

-Giftedness is often not an easy path.
+Being gifted does not always offer an easy path.
 Mary Ellen Ryan explains that, from her experience, gifted children tend to be more complicated, defiant or socially uncomfortable with their peers, preferring those on a similar wavelength.
 Many do not know how to cope with failure and are vulnerable emotionally, although they might appear very mature.
 The pressure to succeed can be intense and may exacerbate social and personal development issues.
-Parents should be aware of the challenges their child is going through, and provide the necessary support.
+It is tremendously helpful if parents are aware of the challenges their child is going through and can provide the necessary support.